martintrojer/jvm-mode.el/README.md

     (jvm-mode)

+jvm-mode adds a string to the mode-line with the format `jvm[NNN]`, where NNN is the number of running JVMs.
+This count is updated periodically.

 You can kill jvms with the interactive function `kill-jvms`.
 All jvms with the matching main class will be sent a terminate signal.

 ## TODO